QEMU and SAP Dev Edition via UTM for MacBook M1 (and newer M-chips)

-Nowadays Apple MacBooks (and iPads) are based on the Apple M1 chip, which has an arm64 (a.k.a. aarch64) processor architecture.
+Nowadays Apple MacBooks (and iPads) are based on the Apple M-series chips, which have an arm64 (a.k.a. aarch64) processor architecture.
 It seems that since 2021 Apple is phasing out its Intel-based MacBooks (i.e. those which run on amd64 (a.k.a. x86_64) processor architecture).

 SAP offers two kinds of free SAP systems for use by the SAP Community.
 We will look at the older one of these, called SAP NetWeaver Developer Edition, which is obtainable here: